Bligh Madris Player Props: Astros vs. Cardinals

-On Wednesday, Bligh Madris (on the back of going 0-for-1) and the Houston Astros face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 7:45 PM ET.
+After going 2-for-4 with a double in his last game, Bligh Madris and the Houston Astros take on the St. Louis Cardinals (who will start Adam Wainwright) at 7:15 PM ET on Thursday.

-He had a hitless showing in his most recent game (0-for-1) against the Cardinals.
+He had two hits (going 2-for-4 with a double) in his most recent appearance against the Cardinals.

 Bligh Madris Game Info & Props vs. the Cardinals